ethicxz/ethicxz.github.io/_posts/2024-07-28-VL Heron Chain.md

 SMB         10.10.173.53    445    MUCDC            [+] heron.vl\_admin:399[...]938
 ```

-AND WE ARE ROOT !!, if you have any questions you can dm me on discord : 'ethicxz.' or on instagram : 'eliott.la'
+AND WE ARE ROOT !!, if you have any questions you can dm me on discord : 'ethicxz.' or on [instagram](https://www.instagram.com/eliott.la/)

 ## Other way to privesc RBCD with a machine